-9.6 Executive responsible for preparing the corporate accounting documents and other corporate roles and functions
+9.6 Financial Reporting Officer and other corporate roles and functions

 As per the Bylaws, the Board of Directors appoints the Executive responsible for preparing the accounting documents of the Company, after hearing the opinion of the Board of Statutory Auditors.
 Attributions and powers are governed by specific Regulations, which can be consulted on the website www.gruppotim.it About Us Section, Governance channel / Governance tools / Regulations.